CondeNast/cnid-tech-tests/infra-task/README.md

 ## Option 1

-Create a simple 'Hello World' web application (for example, php or node.js) and deploy it to a Cloud Infrastructure, such as an AWS account, using appropriate tools and best practices.
+Create a simple 'Hello World' web application (for example, python or node.js) and deploy it to a Cloud Infrastructure, such as an AWS account, using appropriate tools and best practices.

 You are expected to demonstrate containerisation, pipelines and a minimal orchestration setup of your choice.
 When deployed, the root url should display 'Hello World'.